MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-lookaside.md

 ---
-title: lookaside (WinDbg)
+title: "lookaside (WinDbg)"
-description: The lookaside extension displays information about look-aside lists, resets the counters of look-aside lists, or modifies the depth of a look-aside list.
+description: "The lookaside extension displays information about look-aside lists, resets the counters of look-aside lists, or modifies the depth of a look-aside list."
 keywords: ["lookaside list", "lookaside Windows Debugging"] ms.date: 05/23/2017
 topic_type: